 The Collins Center provides comprehensive services to victims and survivors of sexual assault.
 If you have recently been assaulted, or if the assault occurred in the past, you have options.
 Whatever you decide to do, the Collins Center is here to help.
-We recognize that sexual assault affects everyone in the community, and we provide services for women, men, and children – many of which are free, confidential, and available in Spanish.
+We recognize that sexual assault affects everyone in the community, and we provide services for all individuals – many of which are free, confidential, and available in Spanish.
 Please call our office at 540.434.2272 with any questions or concerns, or click on one of the buttons at the top for more information.

 I’ve Just Been Assaulted, What Can I Do?